-Questions posed for the visioning sessions and the online visioning survey included:
+Questions posed for the visioning

 - What is your favorite place on campus and why? - Where on campus do you feel most represented and why? - Keep, Change, Toss: What do you love about the campus?
 What could be improved?
 What should we get rid of? - What are the main reasons you come to campus? - How would you describe Compton College today? - What would you want Compton College to be in 2035? - What would make you want to spend more time on campus?